simonmichael/hledger/site/faq.md

   With hledger you can also specify start and/or end dates with a query argument, date:START-END, which probably doesn't combine perfectly with the options.

-- in hledger version 1.3 onward, -U/--uncleared does not match pending things.
+- in hledger version 1.3 onward,
+  the "uncleared" status has been renamed to "unmarked", it is matched by the -U/--unmarked flag.
+  Also, the --unmarked/--pending/--cleared flags can be combined, so eg -UP matches unmarked and pending, similar to Ledger's --uncleared flag.
   (#564)

 - hledger's -P flag is short for --pending.
 Ledger uses it for grouping by payee.